 Clay pots are porous (good aeration) and heavy (stable), but they dry soil quickly and can crack in winter.

-Glazed ceramic pots
+Glazed ceramic pots and Benefits

 Wooden planters